Adventures of Superman (TV series): Color seasons, 1954–1958

+Theatrical editions

+Outside of the United States, episodes were edited together and released as theatrical feature films.

 Stamp Day for Superman

-At the request of the US Treasury Department, the production company made a special truncated film, with a run time of 17 minutes and 32 seconds, to promote school savings-stamp plans to children.
-Shown in grade schools during the 1950s, the decade of Adventures of Superman, this is the only "episode" of the series that has entered the public domain.
-It features Clark Kent/Superman, Jimmy Olsen and Lois Lane and plays like a normal black-and-white episode of the second season, with series semi-regulars Tristram Coffin, as a government spokesman, and Billy Nelson, as a criminal.
-Thomas Carr directed this film.
-This film was released on the Season Two DVD box set of The Adventures of Superman.
+In 1954, at the request of the U.S. Treasury Department, the production company made a special short film directed by Thomas Carr entitled Stamp Day for Superman.
+It was created to promote school savings-stamp plans to children, and was shown in grade schools during the 1950s.
+It is the only episode of the series that has entered the public domain.
+It features Clark Kent/Superman, Jimmy Olsen and Lois Lane as well as Tristram Coffin as a government spokesman and Billy Nelson as a criminal.
+The film was released on the Season Two DVD box set of The Adventures of Superman as the second season finale.

 Locations

-Adventures of Superman began filming at the RKO-Pathé studios (later Desilu Studios) in Culver City, California, in August–September 1951.
-A low-budget program by the standards of its day, episodes cost roughly $15,000 apiece.
-In 1953–54, the show was filmed at California Studios and, in 1955, at Charlie Chaplin Studios.
-In 1956–57, the show was filmed at Ziv Studios.
+Adventures of Superman began filming at the RKO-Pathé studios, later Desilu Studios, in Culver City, California, in August–September 1951.
+It was a low-budget program by the standards of its time, as episodes cost roughly $15,000 apiece.
+From 1953 to 1954, the show was filmed at California Studios and in 1955 it was filmed at Charlie Chaplin Studios.
+From 1956 to 1957, it was filmed at Ziv Studios.

-The establishing shot of The Daily Planet building in the first season was the E. Clem Wilson Building in Los Angeles, California, on Wilshire Boulevard, for decades famous as the headquarters of Mutual of Omaha, its brilliant white globe atop a tall pillar a familiar landmark to local residents.
-The Carnation Milk Company Building a few blocks east on Wilshire served as The Daily Planet's front door.
+The establishing shot of The Daily Planet in the first season was the E. Clem Wilson Building in Los Angeles, California, on Wilshire Boulevard, which was famous for decades as the headquarters of Mutual of Omaha.
+The Carnation Milk Company Building, located a few blocks east on Wilshire, served as The Daily Planet's front door.
 From the second season onward, stock shots of the 32-story Los Angeles City Hall were used as the Planet building, and the sidewalk entrance to the Planet was a studio-bound "exterior".

-Many exteriors in the first season were shot at the RKO Pictures backlot, called "Forty Acres", a facility later used for Mayberry, North Carolina, on The Andy Griffith Show.
-Hillsides in Culver City, city streets of downtown Los Angeles, or residential areas of the San Fernando Valley were sometimes used as exteriors during all six seasons.
-In later seasons, filming occurred on sound stages, with exterior shots, such as cars driving along roadways, shot as second-unit material, often with doubles at the wheel.
-Establishing shots of Queen of Angels Hospital in the Echo Park section of Los Angeles were often used in episodes (such as "The Face and the Voice") during the second season, although the hospital was identified as "Mercy General".
-Another Los Angeles stock footage landmark was the Griffith Observatory, which had several different "cameos" in the series, first serving as Jor-El's home/laboratory.
-Aside from a few clips of New York City in "Superman on Earth", most, if not all, of the stock clips used to depict Metropolis are of the Los Angeles area.
+Many exteriors in the first season were shot at the RKO Pictures backlot, called "Forty Acres".
+Hillsides in Culver City, city streets of downtown Los Angeles, and residential areas of the San Fernando Valley were sometimes used as exteriors.
+In later seasons, filming occurred on sound stages, with exterior shots, such as cars driving along roadways, shot as second-unit material, often with doubles.
+Establishing shots of Queen of Angels Hospital in the Echo Park section of Los Angeles were often used in episodes such as "The Face and the Voice" during the second season.
+Another Los Angeles stock footage landmark was the Griffith Observatory, which had several appearances in the series, such as Jor-El's home/laboratory.
+Aside from a few clips of New York City used in "Superman on Earth", most of the stock clips used to depict Metropolis are of the Los Angeles area.